 Stress As The Source of Most Human Illnesses

 Stress is the most common factor causing our diseases and illnesses these days.
 Unrelieved stress produces chemicals (such as cortisol) that cause tissue damage leading to inflammation, memory loss, immune dysfunction and other changes that trigger diseases and inhibit healing.
-Surgery and antibiotics can help, but the final healing can be done only by your body.
+Surgery and antibiotics can help, but the deep healing can only be completed by your own body.

 Remember, brief periods of stress that are balanced with deep relaxation are no problem.
-The problem arises when stress symptoms accumulates – every additional hour or day you are under stress is another straw on the camel’s back.
+The problem arises when stress symptoms accumulate – every additional hour or day you are under constant stress is another straw on the camel’s back.
 The ulcer doesn’t come because you have been upset a few days or a few weeks; the ulcer comes because one or two weeks out of every month you spend spinning your emotional wheels and burning the lining of your stomach.
-Wait long enough, and your effectiveness, energy, and “joie de vie” fade away.
+If you reside long enough in this stressed state, your effectiveness, energy, and “joie de vie” fade away.

 Another major symptom of stress is the appearance of (or persistence of) unwanted behaviors – habits and addictions that give short term relief and long term illness and dysfunction.
 Thus alcoholism, cigarette smoking, compulsive gambling, drug abuse, spousal abuse, and anger mismanagement may be the very distracting symptoms that hide the underlying stress.
 In fact, any of the mood disorders, from the anxiety disorders to major depression may simply be the reaction of the system to unbalanced stress.